 2.Investment vs Trading

-Before the introduction of Article 20E, crypto gains often fell into a grey area, where the key question was whether your activities constituted “trading” or long-term investment.
-Now:
+Before the introduction of Article 20E, crypto gains often fell into a grey area, where the key question was whether your activities constituted "trading" or long-term investment.
+The 2026 reform largely removed that distinction for disposal gains.

-Other crypto-related income (such as mining rewards, staking rewards or DeFi yields) may still be subject to the ordinary personal income tax rules, which are progressive (up to ~35%).
+• Other crypto-related income — mining rewards, staking rewards and DeFi yields — remains subject to the ordinary personal income tax rules, which are progressive (up to ~35%).

 For example: